And standardized testing, if you are or have a school-age child.

 Bookseller [says]: Well, lets pull up the Lexile site to see what it suggests for that range and go from there.

 The major problem here is that the parent hasn't THE FOGGIEST IDEA what books go with the child's Lexile score or how score ranges line up with likely grade-levels.
-They don't have a list of suggestions for the range.
-They haven't looked up Lexile on the Internet to get a handle on what this thing is (I mean, hello, the Internet is the Information Superhighway, Google that shizz).
-And their poor child is off in the corner trying desperately to read another Warriors book by Erin Hunter or the new Babymouse before the "grown-ups" force her into reading stuff that she thinks she doesn't want to read.
+They don't have/haven't been provided with a list of suggestions for the range.
+They haven't looked up Lexile on the Internet to get a handle on what this thing is (I mean, hello, the Internet is the Information Superhighway, Google it).
+And their poor child is off in the corner trying desperately to read another Warriors book by Erin Hunter or Wimpy Kid or the new Babymouse before the "grown-ups" force her into reading stuff that she thinks she doesn't want to read.

 As booksellers (and by extension librarians, a population I am not a member of but respect greatly), we are the information gatekeepers the parents turn to in this situation.
 We are the ones to take an abstract range of numbers and turn it into a physical pile of titles and authors.
-And we are the ones who have to know what stories lay between the covers of those books so we can explain the content to the parents.
+We have to differentiate between editions because scores can fluctuate wildly and Lexile isn't very informative (type "The Sun Also Rises" into Lexile - the old Scribner edition has a score of 610L, the ISBN for the reprint isn't found, and the Modern Critical Interpretations edition is listed with a score of 1420L....confusing, right?).
+And we are the ones who have to know what stories lay between the covers of those books so we can explain the contents to the parents.

 In almost every customer interaction regarding Lexile, I have had to find books for a child who reads significantly above grade level (at grade level is generally pretty easy and parents with children under grade level often have a list of recommended titles as a starting point; for some reason, those children who read above grade level don't have many recommendations).
 For reference, Lexile gives a grade approximation for the score ranges:

-Even though the ranges are pretty wide, a book or series that is popular among peers isn't in the right score range given by the testing.
+Even though the approximate ranges are pretty wide, a book or series that is popular among peers isn't often in the "right" score range for an advanced reader.
 Some titles are marked "NC" meaning a non-conforming score (higher than intended audience) but it's hard to tease those out of a range during a search (I've tried).
 It can get pretty emotional when the child cannot find anything he or she wants to read or that parents will allow them to read that "counts" for their Lexile score.

 The biggest grade-to-score discrepancy I've come across was a seventh grade boy (and a bit young socially for his age) who had a Lexile score greater than 1100.
 His Lexile range was approximately 1150 - 1210.
 The boy had to read at least five books that semester in his range to pass English and he was already behind.
 His father had done some online research and was at a loss - he was having trouble finding content-appropriate books in that score range (there was also a religious consideration, so a lot of recommended fantasy titles were automatically out).
 The boy was very open to reading Stephen King, who has a lot of high-Lexile score titles, but the idea was vetoed by Dad due to language (and probably the religious consideration as well).
 Dostoevsky was perfectly acceptable to Dad, but the kiddo really couldn't get excited about it (he was into Gary Paulsen's Brian series, but that wasn't even close).
 Some Dumas was in the right range but not the more appealing titles (The Three Musketeers and The Man in the Iron Mask are both under 1000).
 Gary Paulsen's My Life in Dog Years was just in range, so I was able to interest both parent and child in that.
 I sold them on The Hound of the Baskervilles and then hit paydirt with The Curious Incident of the Dog in the Nighttime.
 The boy had a friend with an Asperger-like syndrome and they were friends in their advanced math classes.
 Whew.
 Finally, three books and a reasonably happy father.
 But I couldn't help but think - what are they going to do as the child continues through the school system?